By: Marilyn L. Davis

 - Can you overcome your resistance to change?

 Then think about the people in your life who will confirm or urge you to carry out these goals and changes.
-It is helpful for some people to start with a list of all the people in their lives who would be supportive, encouraging, but would also hold them accountable for the work required to change and achieve better outcomes.
+It is helpful for some people to start with a list of all the people who would be supportive or encouraging and hold them accountable for the work required to change and achieve better outcomes.

 Find the Answers – Picture the Problem Solved